I was reading a website out there called a mediaequalizer.com.

 The Trump people drown them out.

-And when that happens, whether it's Trump or anybody else up there, that inspires you and gives you all kinds of uh confidence as well.
+And when that happens, whether it's Trump or anybody else up there, that inspires you and gives you all kinds of confidence as well.

-But mostly it indicates the depth of support people have for Trump.
+But mostly, it indicates the depth of support people have for Trump.

-They're not gonna put up with it.
+They're not going to put up with it.

-Here is uh Mitch in Sunbury, North Carolina.
+Here is Mitch in Sunbury, North Carolina.

 Great that you waited.